rgelick/04-2D-Platformer/README.md

 https://www.kenney.nl/assets/scribble-platformer

 ## Future Development
-My next goal would be to make more intracate map designs.
+My next goal would be to make more intricate map designs.

 ## Created by
 Ross Gelick